AdobeDocs/dynamic-media-classic.en/help/moving-renaming-deleting-assets.md

       Deleting a folder deletes the folder, all the assets in the folder, and all assets in its subfolders.

->[!NOTE]
->
->Adobe Dynamic Media Classic recommends overwriting asset files rather than deleting them if your reason for deleting an asset file is to replace it with another by the same name.
+Adobe Dynamic Media Classic recommends overwriting asset files rather than deleting them if your reason for deleting an asset file is to replace it with another by the same name.

 ## Delete multiple assets with a text file {#delete-multiple-assets-with-a-text-file}